talaverac/tinnova_test_api/README.md

 Of course, the user should be able to filter by `name` or by `abv`.

-When a user has seen a beer (shown/processed by the API), it **MUST** be saved in a `BeerHistoric` table, with the `date` and `time` the user saw it.
+When a user has seen a beer (shown/processed by the API), it **MUST** be saved in a `Beers` table, with the `date` and `time` the user saw it.
 When showing the beer list, the field `seen_at` should contain the information.

-You have to generate the `BeerHistoric` model & migration.
+You have to generate the `Beers` model & migration.

 Keep in mind that as a user, I don't want to know when other users have seen a beer.
 If I haven't seen it and others have, I wouldn't know.

 After I've seen quite a list of beers, I, as a user, would like to save one as my favorite.

 Create an endpoint that will save the beer as my favorite.
 By creating the endpoint, you need to create the route, migration and model.

+I also want to be able to retrieve my favorite beer.
+So, create an endpoint to `get` it.

+My favorite beer should be seen in the `get all` beers endpoint, with the property `favorite: true`.

 Place all endpoint operations inside the `beer` controller.